AnnaRyb/markdownrepo/README.md

  * Apdex Performance
  * Services (Web, Messaging, RMI/Custom)

- **In the example below, a single problem as well as a sudden drop in conversion rate were identified (marked in red)**
+ **In the example below, a particular problem and a sudden drop in conversion rate were identified (marked in red)**

 ![screenshot](https://github.com/AnnaRyb/Screenshots/blob/main/Deviations_.jpg)